The Senate Council on Research and Instructional Resources (CRIR) provides Senate faculty with the following grant opportunities.

 Domestic and international travel grants are offered to support travel to organized national and international conferences for the purpose of presenting and discussing novel research results or creative work.
 Travel grants are limited to one domestic trip per fiscal year; every other year funding for an overseas trip may be requested in lieu of domestic travel.
 In addition to U.S. travel, the domestic award category includes Canada and Mexico.
 Deadline is at least 21 days in advance of travel.

 The Doctoral Student Travel Grant awards travel funds to graduate students who have been invited or selected to present a paper, present research, perform or exhibit at a major professional conference or meeting.
-Applicants must be doctoral students who are advanced to candidacy, or master of fine arts (M.F.A.) students who are in their second year of study and in candidacy prior to travel.
+The grants are awarded to eligible students on a first-come, first-serve basis each fiscal year.
+Applicants must be doctoral students who have advanced to candidacy, or Master of Fine Arts students who are in their second year of study and in candidacy prior to travel.
 Students are eligible to receive one Doctoral Student Travel Grant during their graduate career at UCSB.
 Deadline is at least 21 days in advance of travel.